abarrenos/Computational_Biology_UPM/Programming_Challenges_Rubi/Assignment_4-Finding_Orthologs/README.md

 After a quick search, we discovered that the filtering of low information sequence segments significantly affects the alignment scores and, therefore, optimises the election of best hits [[Wootton and Federhen (1996)](https://academic.oup.com/bioinformatics/article/24/3/319/252715?login=false)].For this reason, we decided to filter low-complexity sequences within out input query sequences with the option ("-F T").
 Regions with low-complexity sequences -for instance, the protein sequence PPDPPPPPDKKKKDPPP- have an unusual poorly-variable composition that can create problems in sequence similarity search, artificially producing high hit scores [NCBI Webpage](https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=BlastHelp).
 For our particular case (amino acid queries), we use the SEG method to identify and mask low-complexity regions [[Wootton & Federhen (1996)](https://www.sciencedirect.com/science/article/abs/pii/S0076687996660352?via%3Dihub)].

 Besides filtering low-complexity sequences, we did not filter the hits obtained in the BLAST options.
 Instead, for each Blasting, we saved a report containing the best hit for every query sequence (without filtering) and hit information: e-value, identity, overlap, bit score and query and target sequences.
 Then we used these information to filter the Blast results a posteriori.
+For further filtering of hits, we fixed an e-value threshold of e < 1e-10 and a similarity threshold of > 50% of the query sequence.

 ## Requirements: